Shipping to a Buyer’s Confirmed Address

 - Add a credit card to your PayPal account.
 PayPal will confirm the credit card billing address (i.e., the address where you receive your credit card statement).

-- Apply for PayPal Smart Connect.
-If you’re approved, the address on your application will be a Confirmed Address.
+- Apply for a PayPal MasterCard.
+If you're approved, the address on your application will be a Confirmed Address.

 - Alternate address confirmation.
 This process takes several days and is only available for U.S. accounts.
 To learn more, log in to your PayPal account and visit the Alternate Address Confirmation page.